 It is important to remember that any alloy, stainless steel or otherwise, can corrode under certain circumstances.
 The presence of corrosion does not necessarily indicate faulty product; it may instead indicate an improper application of that product – perhaps using a material that is not the best fit for a given environment, for example.

 Metals, particularly stainless steels, form a very thin chromium oxide layer that protects the inner metal from oxygen.
 That is important because oxygen is needed with iron to create rust/iron oxide.
 In general, no oxygen, no rust.
 The layer is passive – the process is known as passivation – and self-healing; if the surface is scratched, the oxide layer regenerates itself if there is oxygen present.

-Common Types of Corrosion
+What Are the Common Types of Corrosion?

 There are many types of corrosion and a brief description of some of those are below.
 More details about corrosion types are included in another of these newsletters.

 - Uniform Corrosion – Corrosion that occurs evenly across all surfaces.

 - Pitting Corrosion – Localized attack that creates a pit or cavity.